michellab/fes-ml/README.md

     crd_file="path_to_coordinates_file",
 )

-# List indexes of atoms to alchemify
+# List with indexes of atoms to alchemify
 alchemical_atoms = [1, 2, 3]

 # Create the alchemical states